urakubo/ModelRP2/README.md

 	- git clone https://github.com/urakubo/ModelRP2.git

-2. Execute main_1D_plot.m, etc., you will see the following figures.
+2. Execute main_1D_plot.m, etc., and you will see the following figures.

 | Program | Figure |
 | ------------- | ------------- |